A local’s travel guide to the best winter activities in Munich. Here is what to do in Munich from December to March.

 German Christmas markets are the best in the world.
 I’m not saying this because we sort of invented them, I’m not saying it because I am Germany myself, but simply because it is true.
 Munich has so many Christmas markets, I really lost count.
 Basically, the whole inner city will turn into one big Christmas Market in December (read my guide).

 My favorite ones are at the Chinesischer Turm, inside the Munich Residenz and the medieval Christmas Market close to Odeonsplatz (Wittelsbacherplatz).
+Here is a list of the top 10 Christmas markets in Munich.

 Note: If you are visiting Munich in January or February, you will have to do without drinking mulled wine, as they close the day before Christmas.